CFA Institute 10 February 2022

 Virtual Session: Video On Demand

 CFA Institute Alpha Summit APAC, a two-day virtual conference focusing on the investment industry’s biggest challenges and most compelling trends across Asia Pacific, was held on 10-11 February 2022.
-From shareholder activism and advances in fintech to sustainable investment strategy and capital allocation, the nine thematic sessions of the conference aimed to give the audience the tools and guidance on best practices that financial professionals need to succeed.

 Over the past decade, shareholder activists and — more recently — ESG activists have made significant progress in the Asia-Pacific region.
 Their efforts put errant managements on notice, led to regulatory reforms, enhanced shareholder influence, improved governance and set encouraging examples for others to follow.
 What are the key lessons to learn from recent cases of successful shareholder activism in Japan, Australia, and other markets in the region, and are there limits to activism?
 How should various investors engage with companies to drive positive changes in corporate governance as they emerge from the pandemic?